 And just as we have pitted ourselves against the Earth, forgetting that we are interdependent, so too have we begun to pit the rights of the baby against the rights of the mother; imagining a separation, a competition that does not and cannot exist.

-The wounds of Birth and of the Earth are severe but, as the Goddess Hygieia tells us, “The wound reveals the cure”.1 My belief is that we are suffering in birth from lack of passion; of love; of surrender; and from a misunderstanding of our own power, and I believe that these qualities can provide us with a way of healing birth and, at the same time, healing the Earth.
+The wounds of Birth and of the Earth are severe but, as the Goddess Hygieia tells us, “The wound reveals the cure.”
+My belief is that we are suffering in birth from lack of passion; of love; of surrender; and from a misunderstanding of our own power, and I believe that these qualities can provide us with a way of healing birth and, at the same time, healing the Earth.

 We all began our lives in a passionate act.
 Our human bodies crave the intensity and pleasure that sex brings and many cultures have recognised the capacity for healing that is inherent in the sexual act.
 Why is sex so powerful?
 As well as giving us the potential to create new life — the ultimate power — sex involves peak experiences, and peak hormone levels, of love; pleasure; excitement; and tenderness.
 These hormones (our bodies’ chemical messengers) and their actions are exactly the same as those of birth.

 In other words giving birth is, inherently and hormonally, a passionate and sexual act.
-From the perspective of hormone levels in both mother and baby, we could say that birth is the most passionate experience that we will ever have.
+From the perspective of hormone activity in both mother and baby, we could say that birth is the most passionate experience that we will ever have.

 Birthing passionately does not necessarily mean birthing painlessly (although this may happen for some women).
 Giving birth is a huge event, emotionally and physically, and will make demands on the body equivalent to, for example, running a marathon.
 But when a woman feels confident in her body, well supported, and able to express herself without inhibition, the pain that she may feel can become bearable, and just one part of the process.
 She can then respond instinctively with her own resources, including her most basic and accessible tools: breath, sound, and movement.

 The problem in our times is that the passion of birth is neither recognised nor accommodated.
-Birth has become a dispassionate medical event, usually occurring in a setting that discourages emotional expression.
+Birth has become a dispassionate medical event, usually occurring in a setting that does not allow for emotional expression.
 If we are to reclaim our birthing passion, we must give ourselves permission to birth passionately and we must choose our birth setting and birth attendants with this in mind.
 It is likely that birth in these circumstances will be easier, helping us to step into new motherhood gently and gracefully.

 Passion is, to my mind, an opposite and an antidote for despair and depression.
 This is clear physiologically and hormonally.
 If we give birth, and are born, in passion, how different would our primal emotional imprint be?
 And what about our baby’s brain chemistry, which is being set even as we are born?
-Some studies have linked exposure to drugs and procedures at birth with an increased risk of drug addiction, suicide and anti-social behaviour in later life, and other commentators have suggested that contemporary problems such as learning disorders and ADHD may also be linked to drugs and interventions at birth.

 As a birthing mother I have both witnessed and experienced the enormous passion that can be unleashed at birth, and that can fuel both passionate motherhood and a lifetime’s work on behalf of mothers, babies and the Earth, and I ask: “Can we afford, as a species, to be born, and to give birth dispassionately?”